Taxation of international executives

 Are there additional taxes in Greece that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax, and so on.

 There are no churches or local taxes imposed on the income of individuals.

 Real estate transfer tax is levied on the title transfer of real estate.
 The tax is computed on the difference between the sale price and the purchase price.

-Capital gains arising from the transfer of real estate is taxable at the rate of 15% as of 1 January 2018 and on the condition that it is not considered business profit.
+Capital gains arising from the transfer of real estate is taxable at the rate of 15 percent, however

 KPMG International Cooperative (“KPMG International”) is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.